 The Pomeranian is a toy breed, and they can be both bold and inquisitive.
 This makes them likely to have a stubborn streak, which means they may not always listen to what you have to say during obedience training sessions.
 The Pomeranian lives longer than many other breeds, partly due to their smaller size.
 They typically never top 10 pounds in weight.

 The Pomeranian Husky mix is so much fun!
 They are friendly and energetic balls of fuzz and will keep you and your family entertained for hours on end.
-Both parents are known to be sociable and loving, so the Pomsky will definitely need a daily dosage of attention and cuddles.
+Both parents are known to be sociable and loving, so be prepared to dish out daily attention and cuddles.

 The Pomeranian Husky mix has inherited his intelligence from the Husky parent, who are known to pick up commands easily and respond well to positive reinforcement training.
 The Husky is also a sociable and playful character, and when you combine this with their smaller stature they make for great family pets, particularly for families with smaller children who are concerned about size.

 The Pomeranian is surprisingly similar in personality to the Husky mate, which is probably why they make such a good combination.
 The Pomeranian is just as energetic and sociable with his family.
 Be warned though, Pomeranians are known for having a shrill bark which they deploy when they are in protect mode, and this is why they are said to have ‘small dog syndrome’.
-There are several reasons that could trigger this behaviour in small dogs, and if this is something your pup is struggling with then it is a good idea to seek advice from a dog behavioral therapist.
+There are several reasons that could trigger this behaviour in small dog breeds.
+If this is something your pup is struggling with then it is a good idea to seek advice from a dog behavioral therapist.

 If you want to see a Pomsky in action, then look no further!
-Norman is probably the most famous pup in the world; he has his own website and well over 100K followers on his Instagram account and it doesn’t look like he is going to stop being cute anytime soon.
+Norman is probably the most famous Husky Pomeranian mix in the world.
+He has his own website and well over 100K followers on his Instagram account.
 Be sure to check him out, but be warned, you will probably want a Norman of your own!

 Size & Appearance

-Similar to the Husky Corgi Mix, the Pomsky adult can reach up to 15 inches in height and can weigh anything between 20 and 30 pounds.
+Similar to the Husky Corgi Mix, adults can reach up to 15 inches in height and can weigh anything between 20 and 30 pounds.
 That might sound larger than you first thought but remember that his mother can grow up to 23 inches tall and weighs 50 pounds.
+They are still considered a small dog breed.
 Pomskies are actually larger than people think, so if you are expecting a tiny teacup pooch forever then this breed is not for you.

 Their coats can come in many colours, the most popular are Black and White, Red, Brown and Cream.
 This teddy-bear dog has a soft fluffy double-layered coat.
 His downy undercoat means that when he sheds twice a year, you will know about it!
 This also means that they can withstand the cold but can’t tolerate the heat too much.

 The majority of Pomskies inherit the Huskies distinctive eyes.
 The bluer and brighter the eyes the more desirable the pup is, and therefore the more in demand they are.
-The Siberian Husky is commonly known for having two different coloured eyes, so this is also a possibility for your pup.
-If you do want a specific look or colour then shop around, look at different breeders and see if you like the look of his parents.
+The Husky is commonly known for having two different coloured eyes, so this is also a possibility for your pup.

 However, because this breed is a mix, there are no guarantees as to what they are going to look like, and as this breed is relatively new descriptions are of first-generation Pomskies and by far from definitive.
 So be prepared for slight deviations.
 The appearance of this pup is what’s made it one of the most sought after Pomeranian mixes today.